Urban Forestry Offices of Major American Cities

 City of Bismark - The forestry department is either directly or indirectly responsible for the care and maintenance of trees growing on land owned by the City of Bismarck

-Oklahoma City: NeighborWoods Program - Maintaining the balance between accommodating urban development and preserving the urban forest is a challenge.
+Oklahoma City - Maintaining the balance between accommodating urban development and preserving the urban forest is a challenge.

 City of Columbia: Forestry & Beautification Department - is responsible for maintaining a healthy tree canopy and for installing and maintaining gateways and landscape projects on public property.
 The Forestry & Beautification Department works with citizens to help them comply with regulations regarding trees and landscaping on the right-of-way.